turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 - Fetch 20 geography questions and for each trivia console.log the answer only
 - Fetch 20 geography questions and console.log the response status code.
 - Fetch 30 geography questions and console.log an array of only the hard trivia

+## More Practice Time!
+With React

+The lifecycle method `componentDidMount()` is important to talk about with respect to AJAX (using `fetch`).

+Continue with [this](https://github.com/turingschool-examples/react-trivia) trivia app repo.
+In the `App` component, modify it so that the questions are requested via the trivia API (used in this lesson), and then update `state`.

 ## Even more practice time: